junjunguo/spring/README.md

 ###1.2 Containing beans
 In a Spring-based application, your application objects live in the Spring container.

-- the container creates the objects, wires them together, configures them, and manages their com- plete lifecycle from cradle to grave (or new to finalize(), as the case may be).
+- the container creates the objects, wires them together, configures them, and manages their complete lifecycle from cradle to grave (or new to finalize(), as the case may be).

 ###1.3 surveying the spring landscape